» Site Map

 There is a photo of Dame Maud McCarthy in the book Queen Alexandra's Royal Army Nursing Corps (Famous Regts.
 S) by Juliet Piggott.
 Dame McCarthy is saying goodbye to Sir Douglas Haig upon his departure from France at Boulogne.

-Though Dame Maud McCarthy was able to peak French she chose a personal assistant who was bilingual in French and English to help with administration.
+Though Dame Maud McCarthy was able to speak French she chose a personal assistant who was bilingual in French and English to help with administration.
 This was Isobel Barbier a member of the QAIMNS(R) who remained with Dame McCarthy all through the war and after the war ended she remained in post for a further three months at the War Office 1919.
 Isobel Barbier was later awarded the Royal red Cross medal (RRC) and became a Member of the British Empire (MBE).
 Isobel Barbier later became a member of the Order of St Dominic by the name of Sister Mary Jordan.

 Dame Maud McCarthy and Miss Isobel Barbier had the use of a military car and kept the same driver for many years.
 She held her driver in high esteem because of his valuable service and presented him with an inscribed watch which he cherishes so much that he would not wear it but gave it pride of place under a glass case in his parlour (cited in the book Queen Alexandra's Royal Army Nursing Corps (Famous Regts.
 S) by Juliet Piggott).